12 Best Quotes For A Happy Life With Mental Illness

 Another friend, about the same age, started taking art classes.
 Her paintings now can stand their ground against those from painters with decades of experience.

 Only a brief internet search will give you many stories of octogenarians that are sky diving, running marathons, climbing mountains, and the list goes on.
+The truth makes this an important mental health phrase.

 Caring for your mental health might feel like climbing a mountain, but it is possible to be successful.
 Make the decision you are going to change, and then see what you are capable of doing.